Brailor/ostep-homework/cpu-sched-mlfq/README.md

                         number of queues in MLFQ (if not using -Q) -q QUANTUM, --quantum=QUANTUM
+                        length of time slice (if not using -Q) -a ALLOTMENT, --allotment=ALLOTMENT
-                        length of time slice (if not using -Q) -Q QUANTUMLIST, --quantumList=QUANTUMLIST
+                        length of allotment (if not using -A) -Q QUANTUMLIST, --quantumList=QUANTUMLIST
-                        length of time slice per queue level, specified as x,y,z,... where x is the quantum length for the highest-priority
+                        length of time slice per queue level, specified as x,y,z,... where x is the quantum length for the highest priority queue, y the next highest, and so forth
+  -A ALLOTMENTLIST, --allotmentList=ALLOTMENTLIST
-                        queue, y the next highest, and so forth -j NUMJOBS, --numJobs=NUMJOBS
+                        length of time allotment per queue level, specified as x,y,z,... where x is the # of time slices for the highest priority queue, y the next highest, and so forth
+  -j NUMJOBS, --numJobs=NUMJOBS
                         number of jobs in the system -m MAXLEN, --maxlen=MAXLEN
-                        max run-time of a job (if random) -M MAXIO, --maxio=MAXIO
+                        max run-time of a job (if randomly generating) -M MAXIO, --maxio=MAXIO
-                        max I/O frequency of a job (if random) -B BOOST, --boost=BOOST
+                        max I/O frequency of a job (if randomly generating) -B BOOST, --boost=BOOST
-                        how often to boost the priority of all jobs back to high priority (0 means never) -i IOTIME, --iotime=IOTIME
+                        how often to boost the priority of all jobs back to high priority
+  -i IOTIME, --iotime=IOTIME
-                        how long an I/O should last (fixed constant) -S, --stay            reset and stay at same priority level when issuing I/O
+                        how long an I/O should last (fixed constant) -S, --stay            reset and stay at same priority level when issuing I/O -I, --iobump          if specified, jobs that finished I/O move immediately to front of current queue
   -l JLIST, --jlist=JLIST
-                        a comma-separated list of jobs to run, in the form x1,y1,z1:x2,y2,z2:... where
-                        x is start time, y is run time, and z is how often the job issues an I/O request -c                    compute answers for me
+                        a comma-separated list of jobs to run, in the form x1,y1,z1:x2,y2,z2:... where x is start time, y is run time, and z is how often the job issues an I/O request -c                    compute answers for me --silent              whether to print the runtime of jobs
 ```

 There are a few different ways to use the simulator.
 One way is to generate